310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_1.md

     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Like a mascot character, huh?
+            Like a yuruchara, huh?
         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora curious %}
-            Mascot character… as in, the ones Midori-kun likes?
+            Yuruchara… as in, the ones Midori-kun likes?

-            Oh yeah, since mascots also heal people in a peaceful way, right?
+            Oh yeah, since yurucharas also heal people in a peaceful way, right?
 Maybe I should learn from 'em, too.
 			{% endbubble %}
         </div>
     </div>